training-mode/ruby/intro/03_loops/README.md

 Finally, although Ruby also offers the ```redo``` and ```retry``` keywords when working with loops, you probably won't need to know them right now.
 If you're curious, please look them up and think of ways to use them.

+#Knowledge Check#

+1. Are variables declared in a for-loop available after a loop has ended?

 #Assignment#
 fibonacci.rb